-- The configurators do not necessarily work in parallel like agents do, i.e., we are given a sort of a multi-tier client-server interaction, whereby during the configuration of the overall solution including the main switch the responsible configurators of the add-on products are only contacted on demand.
+- The configurators do not necessarily work in parallel like agents do, i.e., we are given a sort of a multi-tier client-server interaction, whereby during the configuration of the overall solution - including the main switch - the responsible configurators of the add-on products are only contacted on demand.
 For instance, the detailed configuration of some optional router hardware is only done if the router is required in the overall solution. - Consequently, the involved configurators do not have equal priorities, because of the hierarchical order between these systems given by the supply chain.
-Such an prioritization is also required in approaches like Distributed CSPs [5], whereby in our application this ordering is solely determined by the supply chain and is tree-structured with respect to the subassemblies that build the overall solution2.
+Such an prioritization is also required in approaches like Distributed CSPs [13], whereby in our application this ordering is solely determined by the supply chain and is tree-structured with respect to the subassemblies that build the overall solution.

+However, the supply chain is not necessarily treestructured with respect to the involved companies.
 In order to communicate during the search for solutions, neighbouring nodes in the tree of interacting configurators have to be integrated, i.e., they have to share parts of their product model.